pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/$README.txt

     A short paper-tape bootstrap program to load and execute the Burroughs Algebraic Compiler from Algol58_Tape_TomSawyer.tape.

+Algol58_Tape_Loader.card
+    A a card-based bootstrap program to load and execute the Burroughs Algebraic Compiler from Algol58_Tape_TomSawyer.tape.

 B205AlgolPaperTape.pt
     Copy of Algol58_Tape_TomSawyer.tape modified by Tom Sawyer to load and execute the Burroughs Algebraic Compiler from paper tape.